joycesim/joycesim.github.io/news/index.md

 ### 2025

+August: A group of us, Dr Mitchell McMillan, Ayo Pierce-walker, Brandon Lopez and Dr Joyce Sim will all be presenting at the [CIG-TNG meeting](https://geodynamics.org/events/details/349)!
+The semester begins at Georgia Tech!

+July: Dr Joyce Sim will be presenting at the Asia Oceania Geosciences Society Meeting, 2025, Singapore.

 June: Michelle McClendon will be joining the team for summer with the [CEISMC GIFT program](https://ceismc.gatech.edu/)!
 Congratulations to Dr Hee Choi for defending her PhD!
 Hee will be joining the team as a postdoctoral fellow this month!
 Dr Joyce Sim and Brandon Lopez will be at the GRC Interior of the Earth conference at Mount Holyoke at the end of the month!

 May: Lyra Hameed will be joining the group for the EAS REU program!